tidyverse/tidyverse.org/README.md

 ### In PRs

 The tidyverse site is automatically published with [netlify](http://netlify.com/).
 One big advantage of netlify is that every PR automatically gets a live preview.
 Once the PR is merged, that preview becomes the live site.

-## Content

-* `content/*.md`: these files generate the top-level pages on the site: packages, learn, help, and contribute.

-* `content/articles/`: these files are the tidyverse blog.
-New blog entries should be given name `year-month-slug.md`.
-Unfortunately this data isn't actually used when generating the output file: you'll need to set up the yaml metadata.
-More on that below.

-* `data/events.yaml`: this yaml file contains information about upcoming events.
-The site automatically filters out events that have happened, sorts by date, and then shows at most two events.

 ## Blog posts